 Four out of 155 patients (2.6%) receiving KYZATREX in Study MRS-TU-2019EXT had an increase in PSA from baseline greater than 1.4 ng/mL and two out of 155 patients (1.3%) had a PSA of at least 4.0 ng/mL during Study MRS-TU-2019EXT.
 The mean (SE) increase in PSA from baseline was 0.15 (±0.04) ng/mL at 6 months (n=135).

 The following adverse reactions have been identified during post-approval use of testosterone.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Changes in insulin sensitivity or glycemic control may occur in patients treated with androgens.
-In diabetic patients, the metabolic effects of androgens may decrease blood glucose and, therefore, may necessitate a decrease in the dose of anti-diabetic medication.
+In diabetic patients, the metabolic effects of androgens may decrease blood glucose and therefore necessitate a decrease in the dose of anti-diabetic medication.